The Haight

 The Hells Angels had been at war with the Gypsy Jokers.
 Literally at war.
 There were shootouts in which people had died and the Gypsy Jokers were on the verge of becoming extinct.
 People in San Jose avoided the street on which the Hell’s Angels lived.

 Jim was a childhood buddy.
 He lived with his mom in a downtown flat.
 His dad lived in the east side foothills.
-Jim had a great propensity for electronics.
+Jim had a propensity for electronics.
 When he was 13 he wired the apartment with a high end sound system of his own design.
 He made radios.
 Jim was a genius.

 A few years earlier the bicycle had changed everything.
 Suddenly, a kid had mobility.
 You could ride from Alum Rock to the East to Los Gatos to the West and from the Italian neighborhood around Willow Glen or the Japanese neighborhood around Jackson Street.

-In high school I bought a velodrome race bike at the Salvation Army thrift shop, with a single high gear and no brakes.
+In high school Harry bought a velodrome race bike at the Salvation Army thrift shop, with a single high gear and no brakes.
 After the addition of a hand brake, the world opened up.

-While crossing the San Jose State campus some time later I saw a small notice that there would be a debate between Alan Ginsberg and Sonny Barger, the leader of the Hells Angels, about the merits of the Vietnam War.
-What was a beatnik poet’s concern about the war?
-I had to see this, whatever it would be.
 Sure enough, the two arrived at the stated time and took seats on a stage in the center of the campus.
 Sonny Barger spoke first.
 He articulated his perspective with surprising skill.
 Protestors had no respect for veterans.
 Protestors were unpatriotic, not honoring the sacrifices of those who came before.

 Then Alan Ginsberg presented the argument for peace.
 He urged all to lead a life of meaning and compassion.
 War is simply heading in the wrong direction.